mjordan/islandora_workbench/README.md

 While most node taxonomy fields reference only a single taxonomy, Drupal does allow fields to reference multiple taxonomies.
 This ability poses a problem when we use term names instead of term IDs in our CSV files: in a multi-taxonomy field, Workbench can't be sure which term name belongs in which of the multiple taxonomies referenced by that field.
 This applies to both existing terms and to new terms we want to add when creating node content.

 To avoid this problem, we need to tell Workbench which of the multple vocabularies each term name should (or does) belong to.
 We do this by namespacing terms with the applicable vocabulary ID.
-Workbench will remind you during its `--check` operation that you need to namespace terms.
-It determines if the field references multiple taxonomies, and then checks to see if the field's values in the CSV are term IDs or term names.
-If both of those conditions are true, and the term values don't contain namespaces, it will warn you.

-For example, let's imagine we have a node field whose name is `field_sample_tags`, and this field references two taxonomies, `cat` and `dogs`.
+For example, let's imagine we have a node field whose name is `field_sample_tags`, and this field references two taxonomies, `cats` and `dogs`.
 To use the terms `Tuxedo`, `Tabby`, `German Shepherd` in the CSV when adding new nodes, we would namespace them like this:

 ```